Sales Tax Fairness

 Why It Matters to Retailers

-Online sales tax policy also has implications for the broader economy as well.
-A study conducted by prominent economist Arthur Laffer estimates that requiring online sellers to collect the same as local stores could lead to a $563 billion increase in gross domestic product and 1.5 million new jobs by 2022.
+Online sales tax policy also has implications for the broader economy.
+A study conducted by prominent economist Arthur Laffer estimates that requiring online sellers to collect the same as local stores could increase gross domestic product by more than $500 billion and create 1.5 million new jobs by 2022.

 NRF Advocates for Sales Tax Fairness